top of page

 What is your teaching background?

 While at Oberlin for undergrad, I was a Secondary Lesson Teacher, teaching non-major flute students enrolled at the college.
 After moving to Pittsburgh for my graduate degree, I was on the substitute teaching staff at the Steranka Flute Studio LLC, where I taught a variety of students from eight year-old beginners to university professors!
-(Of course - of other disciplines.)
-I've taught group lessons as part of Pittsburgh's River City School of Brass and back home in LA at the UCLA Lab School.
-I also developed an interactive teaching concert with other CMU grad students at the Children's Museum of Pittsburgh as part of the Azure Family Concert Series.
-Additionally, even while jumping around from state-to-state for these degrees, I have continued to teach privately.
+I've also taught in group settings as part of the River City School of BrassUCLA Lab School, and Glendale Youth Orchestra.
+As a CMU graduate student, I helped develop an interactive teaching concert at the Children's Museum of Pittsburgh as part of the Azure Family Concert Series.
+And throughout all this, I have continued to teach privately

 How long are lessons?